Long-term, aligned private equity

 The Company seeks to invest capital in a responsible manner, generating benefit to shareholders, its portfolio companies and the wider economy.

-The Company’s Investment Advisor, in its capacity as manager of these portfolio assets, provides feedback to the Board on their performance and interaction with the wider community.
+The Company’s Investment Advisor, in its capacity as manager of these portfolio assets, provides feedback to the Board on their performance and interactions with the wider community.

-The Board gives consideration to steps which might be taken to enhance the impact the Company’s investments might have on the wider economy, within the Company’s strategic objectives.
+The Board gives consideration to steps which might be taken to enhance the impact the Company’s investments might have on the wider economy, environment and society within the Company’s strategic objectives.
 The Board makes specific enquiry of the Investment Advisor where relevant to the activities of these portfolio assets.

 ESO Compliance